 - If you have difficulty to do the health exam in your home country, you may choose to do the health exam at NTU Hospital after arriving in Taiwan.
-Please note that following the current policy, all foreign passengers are required to complete a 14-day Home Quarantine and the following up 7-day Self Health Management upon arrival.
+Please note that following the current policy, all foreign passengers are required to complete a 3-day Home Quarantine and 4-day Self-initiated Epidemic Prevention upon arrival.
 Moreover, it takes around 5 to 7 work days to receive the health exam report.

 - If you fail to submit the health exam form before the registration day, please contact your coordinator to make an appointment for a make-up registration.